talfanwebsite/talfanwebsite.github.io/_posts/2021-07-04-optimization-is-all-you-need/main.md

 If everything were that simple, we’d be [in the future](http://www.talfanevans.co.uk/posts/optimization_is_all_you_need/optimization_is_all_you_need/www.talfanevans.co.uk/posts/patrick_collison_desiderata) already.
 But in practice, for lots of real world problems either:

 *   The priors exist, but we have so little data relative to the complexity of the problem that there’s no hope of being able to find them.
 *   The priors really don’t exist.
-Like predicting which card is picked randomly from a well shuffled deck (without replacement[2](http://www.talfanevans.co.uk/posts/optimization_is_all_you_need/optimization_is_all_you_need/#fn:2)).
+Like predicting which card is picked randomly from a well shuffled deck (without replacement [2](http://www.talfanevans.co.uk/posts/optimization_is_all_you_need/optimization_is_all_you_need/#fn:2)).

 What do we do in these cases?
 Well, we can always just [shut up and calculate](https://www.math.columbia.edu/~woit/wordpress/?p=9649).
 This would mean for example, doing a “brute force search” over all possible answers (if they’re finite), or doing some very basic form of optimization with no problems-specific structure (i.e. your algorithm has a “flat” or uniform prior).

 The funny thing is that the current-state-of-the-art in optimization is dominated by a very standard toolset.
-Almost all methods are based on a flavour of something called [“gradient descent”](https://en.wikipedia.org/wiki/Gradient_descent)[3](http://www.talfanevans.co.uk/posts/optimization_is_all_you_need/optimization_is_all_you_need/#fn:3).
-The basic idea, which we alluded to earlier when we talked about finding the minimum of our $J(\theta)$, is to always try to head “downhill” (to find a minimum), until you can’t go downhill any more.
-Then, you stop, find a nice rock to sit on, open your lunchbox and consider whether to hike over that big mountain in the distance to get to the next valley (because that valley might be lower - remember we’re trying to get to the lowest point in this convoluted analogy[4](http://www.talfanevans.co.uk/posts/optimization_is_all_you_need/optimization_is_all_you_need/#fn:4)).
+Almost all methods are based on a flavour of something called [“gradient descent”](https://en.wikipedia.org/wiki/Gradient_descent) [3](http://www.talfanevans.co.uk/posts/optimization_is_all_you_need/optimization_is_all_you_need/#fn:3).
+The basic idea, which we alluded to earlier when we talked about finding the minimum of our \(J(\theta)\), is to always try to head “downhill” (to find a minimum), until you can’t go downhill any more.
+Then, you stop, find a nice rock to sit on, open your lunchbox and consider whether to hike over that big mountain in the distance to get to the next valley (because that valley might be lower - remember we’re trying to get to the lowest point in this convoluted analogy [4](http://www.talfanevans.co.uk/posts/optimization_is_all_you_need/optimization_is_all_you_need/#fn:4)).

 The types of cost-functions that we often optimize are also more-often than not quite simple.
 For example, the ‘squared-error’ loss is really useful when you want to make the absolute value of some quantity really small without making it negative.
-For example, you want to minimize the number of answers nnn you get wrong $J(n) = \frac{n}{N}$​.
-You could make this _infinitely_ small by making nnn an infinitely large negative number like $n = -\infty$, but that wouldn’t make any practical sense.
-So instead you minimize $J(n) = (\frac{n}{N})^2$.
+For example, you want to minimize the number of answers nnn you get wrong \(J(n) = \frac{n}{N}\)​.
+You could make this _infinitely_ small by making nnn an infinitely large negative number like \(n = -\infty\), but that wouldn’t make any practical sense.
+So instead you minimize \(J(n) = (\frac{n}{N})\).

 What’s really interesting is that these types of mathematical designs often have physical analogues in the real world.
 That is to say - the types of problems we’re interested in solving with AI are often identical to problems that are being solved by physical systems, _almost all of the time_.